celestiaorg/docs/developers/arbitrum-smart-contract.md

 Congratulations!
 You've learned how to deploy a smart contract to your Arbitrum rollup devnet.

 What will you build next?
+In our next tutorial, we will be going over how to deploy a dapp to your Arbitrum rollup.